 This YouTube video is no longer available due to a defamation lawsuit against Hazeltine.
 He accused a thief of being a thief.

-A North American expatriate living in Costa Rica recently contacted me about the squatters who have taken over properties previously belonging to Tropical American Tree Farms, a failed teak farm venture.
+I was told of squatters who have taken over properties previously belonging to Tropical American Tree Farms, a failed teak farm venture.
 A young attorney organized squatters to occupy the former teak farms, charging them for the privilege.
 They cut down the trees and planted crops.
 It is possible, now that the teak farms have been vacated for so long, that the squatters may have obtained title to the lands per agrarian law.

 There is a logic behind these squatters’ rights laws that is antagonistic to absentee landlords living in other nations.
 Possession is nine-tenths of the law; there is little sympathy for supposedly rich gringos that own land but do nothing with it when there are so many landless campesinos in Costa Rica who just want to earn a basic living.